Avnet/Ultra96-PYNQ/README.md

 ## Building PYNQ-compatible BSPs from scratch

 **IMPORTANT: 2019.1 u-boot source for Ultra96 v1 and v2 will break any PetaLinux compile.
-If making your own bsp you must include the patch, bsp.cfg and recipe found here: https://github.com/Avnet/Ultra96-PYNQ/tree/master/Ultra96/petalinux_bsp_v1/meta-user/recipes-bsp/u-boot**
+If making your own bsp and trying to build it outside of an Ultra96 PYNQ build you must include the patch, bsp.cfg and recipe found here: https://github.com/Avnet/Ultra96-PYNQ/tree/master/Ultra96/petalinux_bsp_v1/meta-user/recipes-bsp/u-boot**

-**Also, for Ultra96 v2 the u-boot fix is only in the bsp itself not in the petalinux_bsp_v2/meta-user/recipes-bsp/u-boot folder.
-The Ultra96 v2 bsp also does not include the extra bsp.cfg, this should not matter to most users.**
+**If creating the bsp and only building it with the Ultra96 PYNQ build system, the patches have been already added.**

 Note building your own bsp is optional; it is needed only if you have good reason not to use the included BSP.